zhizhe258/1/readme.md

 - For improved visual quality, you may optionally **hide the mesh geometry and keep only the Gaussian splats visible**, while still preserving the underlying collision volumes.
 - **Collision visualization** can be enabled when needed for debugging or inspection.
-- Once both rendering and collision behavior are verified, **save the combined scene as a single USD file** (for example, `scene.usd`).
-This USD file will serve as the scene entry point and will be referenced directly by LeIsaac in subsequent task and environment configurations.
+- Once both rendering and collision behavior are verified, **save the combined scene as a single USD file** (for example, `scene.usd`).This USD will be used as the **background scene** in the next step.

 https://github.com/user-attachments/assets/0b8ded40-aa41-4e32-9a1d-360a4241ea91

 ## Step 2: Scene Composition for Tasks